Who can view workspace users?

 Workspace Owner + Other Custom Roles

-With Air's Enterprise plan, you can have roles with custom permissions.
-Let's say you'd like a user to be able to upload but not download.
-Or perhaps it makes sense for someone on your team to be able to see comments but not see custom field entries.
-Air's dedicated customer success team can partner with you to get the settings just right.
+Enterprise plans can also include custom roles with tailored permissions.
+For example, a role can allow someone to upload without downloading, or view comments without viewing custom field entries.
+Air's dedicated customer success team can partner with you to set up the right permissions for your team.
 Head here to learn more about our Enterprise plan.

 Deactivated Users